colab-coop/colab-coop/src/blog/markdown/have-a-seat-mindfully.md

 <div class="float-left margin-right-base-lg margin-top-base"><img src="/assets/img/blog/davidb.jpg" width="50"  class="img-rounded"></div>
 <div class="overflow-hidden">
-<p>The weekly sit provides a center for my work schedule, it helps me bring the core practice of right-living directly at the core of my work life, my seva life, and a context that can so often become one of total compulsion and anxiety.
+<p>The weekly sit provides a center for my work schedule.
+It helps me bring the core practice of right-living directly to the core of my work life &emdash; my seva life &emdash; a context that can so often become one of total compulsion and anxiety.
 It also connects me with a community that is deeply aligned yet outside the constrains of a single project, mission or goal.
 This helps me focus, be more present with those I'm trying to work with and support, and craft a more sustainable work life.</p></div>

 <div class="spacing--mid-x"></div>